 And Site 2’s router:

-Bringing Up and Verifying the VPN Tunnel
+Establishing and Verifying the IPSec VPN Tunnel

 At this point, we’ve completed our configuration and the VPN Tunnel is ready to be brought up.
 To initiate the VPN Tunnel, we need to force one packet to traverse the VPN and this can be achieved by pinging from one router to another: